coin100-dao/coin100Web3/README.md

 ### **9.1.
 Securing Private Keys**

 1. **Store Securely:**
-   * Use hardware wallets (e.g., Ledger, Trezor) for storing private keys of critical wallets like Developer Treasury and Community Treasury.
+   * Use hardware wallets (e.g., Ledger, Trezor) for storing private keys of critical wallets like COIN100 Developer Treasury and COIN100 Community Governance.
 2. **Backup:**
    * Ensure that seed phrases are backed up securely and are not stored digitally.
 3. **Access Control:**